Vestibular Neuritis Symptoms: Early Warning Signs You Shouldn’t Ignore

 The worst phase may last:

-• 2 to 5 days
+• 2 to 5 days of intense spinning

 • Followed by weeks of imbalance or lightheadedness

-This long duration is a key clue.
+This long duration is a key diagnostic clue.

 4. Blurry or Shaky Vision When Moving Your Head